Cesar Millan Training Techniques

 In addition to obedience commands, there is also a mark, for when your dog is doing something right; and a no-mark, for when your dog is doing something wrong.

-Sometimes, trainers have several different marks and no-marks to indicate degree of rightness and wrongness.
+Sometimes, trainers have several different marks and no-marks to indicate a degree of rightness and wrongness.
 A mark need not be verbal.
 Clickers or other devices (bell, keys) can be used to generate a unique sound to mark or no-mark dog behaviors.

 Many owners have problems with their dogs because they do not communicate with them (i.e. tell them right from wrong) and because they are not consistent in their communication.

 Cesar Millan recommends using a consistent no-mark (the tsch sound) when a dog is misbehaving.
-If the dog continues to misbehave, it is important to follow-up the no-mark with some action (e.g. a body block or time-out) so that the dog understands that there are consequences for ignoring a no-mark.
+If the dog continues to misbehave, it is important to follow up the no-mark with some action (e.g., a body block or time-out) so that the dog understands that there are consequences for ignoring a no-mark.

 However, the consequence need not be a physical correction.
 In fact, the most effective consequences are the ones that take away a valued resource.

-3. Use treats for putting on a muzzle.
+3. Use Treats for Putting on a Muzzle

-Reward dog training technique.
 This technique only works if you spend the time necessary to properly condition your dog.

-This is one of the few treat/food based techniques that Cesar Millan uses.
+This is one of the few treat/food-based techniques that Cesar Millan uses.

-In most cases Millan is dealing with dogs that already have a very negative association with the muzzle.
+In most cases, Millan is dealing with dogs that already have a very negative association with the muzzle.
 He cautions his clients not to force the muzzle onto the dogs, but to make it into a positive experience.
 Millan shows how you can get dogs to put their nose into the muzzle themselves, through the use of dog treats.

 This type of counter-conditioning works well, but it requires a fair amount of time.
 Many weeks or months may be needed to recondition a dog to see the muzzle as a positive object, rather than an uncomfortable restraint that keeps him from opening his mouth.